blake1ward/tuffluvtheme/Amazon.md

 Tuff Luv will most likely be available on Amazon mid-September.

-Meanwhile, send me an email for a FREE pdf copy while you wait: blake1ward@gmail.com
+Meanwhile, send me an email for a pdf copy while you wait: blake1ward@gmail.com